Thanks for stopping by.

 After purchasing our Portland home in 2005 I got to work designing and planting the garden and quickly fell in love with the vibrant horticulture community here in Oregon.

 My love for agaves, cactus and all things spiky—despite the fact I live in "rainy" Oregon—was the inspiration for the blog's name.
-I publish new stories 5 times a week, Monday – Friday.
+I publish new stories 3 times a week, Monday, Wednesday and Friday.
 These include photos of my own garden, my travels to other private and public gardens, visits to nurseries and other random "planty" things I find interesting.
 I hope you'll find them useful and inspiring.

 I practice the fine art of garden cramscaping and I’m a firm believer there is always room for one more plant.